 Social Media Can’t Be Your Only Bet

 Yes, we’ve all heard about those brands like Lolly Wolly Doodle that were built purely on social media.
-However, if we’re honest to ourselves, we’ll realize that those are exceptions, not the rule.
+However, if we’re honest with ourselves, we’ll realize that those are exceptions, not the rule.
 Not every single customer of yours is going to be active on social media.
 Most businesses need a multi-pronged approach to reach out to their audience and get them to buy.
-A mobile friendly website, a content strategy that boosts brand authority, on-site SEO readiness, and an email marketing strategy, are all key elements of a successful brand’s marketing story.
+A mobile-friendly website, a content strategy that boosts brand authority, on-site SEO readiness, and an email marketing strategy, are all key elements of a successful brand’s marketing story.

 Social media is a dynamic space.
 Some days your audience seems to love Facebook, the next day they switch to Instagram.
 Sometimes images are the biggest engagement tool on social media, and then suddenly images turn passé with videos usurping their spot.
 These are trends that you’ll learn to keep up with as you ride along your social media journey.
-However the fundamental truths that social media operates on remain constant.
-Master them and you’re closer than most to your goal of rip roaring returns from your social media marketing efforts.
+However, the fundamental truths that social media operates on remain constant.
+Master them and you’re closer than most to your goal of rip-roaring returns from your social media marketing efforts.